Update (Jul 2023): Thank you for your interest! We will not be recruiting any new research assistants as of now.

 Undergraduate students can gain valuable hands-on experience in health psychology.
-My past research assistants have gone on to graduate school, medical school, and have pursued other careers that made good use of the skills they had developed as research assistants (including critical thinking, interpersonal skills, and teamwork).
+Past research assistants have gone on to graduate school, medical school, and have pursued other careers that made good use of the skills they had developed as research assistants (including critical thinking, statistical skills, and teamwork).

 Research assistants engage in a variety of activities, such as:

-- help prepare and pilot-test study materials (e.g., smartphone surveys)
+- helping prepare and pilot-test study materials (e.g., smartphone surveys)

-- provide feedback to participants (e.g., prepare personalized summary reports of participants’ sleep and physical activity data)
+- providing feedback to participants (e.g., prepare personalized summary reports of participants’ sleep and physical activity data)

-- attend meetings with other lab members, graduate students, and Dr. Sin
+- attending weekly meetings with other lab members, graduate students, and Dr. Sin

 Directed Studies and Honours Thesis